PETITION: Transfer The Green, Stones Orchard and the allotments to Croxley Green Parish Council

 What Three Rivers District Council say: "The Council will require affordable housing to be provided on-site for proposals with a net gain of 10 or more dwellings.
 All proposals for residential development will be required to comprise 45% affordable housing, regardless of the availability of grant, with a guideline tenure split of 70% social rented and 30% intermediate affordable housing."

 Reality: In high profiles schemes such as the South Oxhey regeneration, just 117 of the 514 homes will be cheaper than the market rate, which is around 22%.
-Last year the Watford Observer revealed that just 96 houses would be classed as social homes.
+The Watford Observer revealed that just 96 houses would be classed as social homes.
 But 48 of these would be converted into affordable housing once the first tenancy comes to an end.
 This means the price for the next tenant would increase.

 Reporting by the National Housing Federation stated that in 2018/2019 Three Rivers has an average house price of £582,634 and average monthly rental cost of £1,356 which is the highest out of all areas in the East of England.